Egypt Country Profile

 Legal reference: "All food establishments are inspected by the National Food Safety Authority in accordance with Decree No. 412 of 2019"

-Degree of Compliant : Compliant
+Monitoring the degree of compliance : Compliant

 Veterinary regulatory bodies responsible for inspection, monitoring, and enforcement of animal health and regulations.